 - Make sure to drink eight glasses of water daily, which helps flush out problematic toxins.

-- Eat raw yogurt rich in Acidophilus to keep the good bacteria in your digestive system operating at optimal efficiency.
+- Eat raw yogurt rich in Acidophilus to keep the good bacteria in your digestive system operating optimally.

 Get Plenty of Exercises

 Try to aim for at least 30 minutes of moderate exercise daily.
 Exercise is essential for keeping your muscles and joints healthy, which also helps to stave off chronic fatigue syndrome.
-If exercising every day is not ideal for your situation, then try for 30 minutes at least three times weekly.
+If exercising every day is not ideal for your situation, try for 30 minutes at least thrice weekly.

 Most people assume that going to the gym is the only way to hit their exercise quota.
 However, this is not so.
 There are plenty of other ways to get your recommended daily activities, such as: